thesimonho/sho-87/README.md

   <a href="https://www.linkedin.com/in/simon-ho/" target="_blank"><img src="https://img.shields.io/badge/LinkedIn-blue?style=for-the-badge&logo=linkedin&logoColor=white" alt="LinkedIn Badge"></a>
 </p>

-I'm a data scientist and researcher.
-I mainly code in Python, but turn to R and SPSS for statistics.
-There's also some JavaScript, Java, and C# here and there.
+🌞 By day, I'm an ML Engineer, working on modelling and deployment infrastructure.\
+🌚 By night, I make random things for fun.

 Some things I enjoy working on/with: